zarf-dev/proposals/0032-support-ipv6/README.md

 Initially the proxying component will be based on an existing container image using the `socat` binary ([Alpine socat](https://hub.docker.com/r/alpine/socat)); this is a small and simple image.

 `zarf init` will fail if both `--registry-proxy` and `--registry-url` are used.

-TLS will be run between the proxy and the registry.
-Zarf will create its own, self-signed, certificates to start for the alpha release.
-By the beta release Zarf will accept certs if given, otherwise it will create it's own.
-TODO: much more detail on the mtls process and implications.
+Similarly, init will fail if is true `--enable-port-forward-registry-tls` and `--registry-proxy` is false.

-In order for the controller to start the injection it will need the configmap payloads in the cluster.
-To achieve this the payload configmaps will no longer be deleted from the cluster during `zarf init`.
+In order for the controller to monitor the cluster and start the injection process when a new node is added to the cluster it will need the configmap payloads in the cluster.
+To achieve this the payload configmaps will no longer be deleted from the cluster during `zarf init` when the registry proxy solution is used.
 This amounts to about an additional ~32mb of configmaps stored in the cluster permanently.

 ### Test Plan